dimkr/tootik/SETUP.md

 11. Register by creating a client certificate or clicking "Sign in" and use "View profile" to verify that your instance is able to "discover" users on other servers.

 Once a user is discovered, you can follow this user and your instance should start receiving new posts by this user.
-They should appear under your user's inbox ("My feed") and the user's profile.
+They should appear under your user's inbox ("My feed") after a while (`FeedUpdateInterval`) and the user's profile.

 **If you don't see any posts, check tootik's output.**